-A surge tank is a small reservoir or tank in which the water level falls to reduce pressure fluctuations, so that they are not transmitted in a full-closed circuit also reduce the distance between the free water surface and turbine thus reduces the water hammer effect.
+A surge tank is a small reservoir or tank in which the water level falls to reduce pressure fluctuations so that they are not transmitted in a full-closed circuit and also reduces the distance between the free water surface and turbine thus reduces the water hammer effect.

 To serve as a supply tank for increased load conditions, and storage tanks in case of low load conditions.

 Here we will learn about water surge tank, types of surge tank & how does a water surge tank work?

 A surge tank is a tank fitted on a pipeline in the upstream side of the control valve, used to control and stop the flow of water through the pipe.

 It is provided on the pen stock in the hydroelectric plant and the surge tanks are placed close to the turbine.